THE ORIGIN OF OUR STORY

 TO CONTINUE SOON

-My hotel room at the Health Campus, while on treatment, became a little lab with the entire adjuvant therapy mapped out in paper, pill dispensers, graphics, and printed blood test results measuring key markers.
+My hotel room at the UC Davis Health Campus in Sacramento, California.
+While on treatment, it became a little lab with the entire adjuvant therapy mapped out on paper, pill dispensers, graphics, and printed blood test results measuring key markers along adjustments, progress and modifications according to the results.